rmcsharry/ernest-site/content/documentation/yaml.md

       protocol: any
       action: allow

-    - name: out_in_22
+    - name: out_in_80
-      source: external
+      source: any
       from_port: any
       destination: internal
-      to_port: '22'
+      to_port: '80'
       protocol: tcp
       action: allow

+    networks:
+      - name: web
+        subnet: 10.1.0.0/24

+    port_forwarding:
+      - source: 195.3.186.44
+        from_port: '80'
+        to_port: '80'
+        destination: 10.1.0.11
 ```

-Firewalls support the following fields:
+Networking supports the following fields:

 * **name**
- * String that defines the name of the platform environment to build.
+ * String that defines the name of the service to build.
  * This field is mandatory.
  * This field cannot be null or empty.
  * This field must be unique by user & manifest.
  * The value of this field can be 50 characters maximum.

+**rules**

+A firewall rule controls traffic that is allowed to flow between both internal and external routers and networks.

+* **name**
+ * String that defines the name of the rule.
+ * This field is mandatory.
+ * This field can’t be null or empty.

 * **source**
  * String the source of the network where this firewall acts